lee-naish/algorithms-in-action_specs/status/Status AIA.md

 **TopDown Mergesort** mostly good.
 Animation and explanation reviewed by Linda 6 July.
 Noted: index disappears when off the rhs of the array (see details in Mergesort.txt status file).
 As at 9 July, we decided that perhaps students who are working on insertion sort etc. might start with putting in a graphical stack representation in mergesort.
 Lee is simplifying the quicksort stack, and suggest we use this as the basis for all the stacks.
 Lee: stack was just a suggestion.
 Hmm, I might have a go at it though
+Lee: fixed the index problem and the stack

 **BottomUp Mergesort** good.
 Animation and explanation reviewed by Linda 9 July.
 One slight glitch in the animation is noted in the status file MergesortBU.txt.